JDygard/BarkFarmers/README.md

 # Known issues
 ## SECRET_KEY exposed
 During development, some commits contained the Django SECRET_KEY.
 This was the insecure key generated during Django initialization, and should be changed anyway.
 The SECRET_KEY exposed in the commits is not the current one.

+# Code Credits
+All directly borrowed code is noted in comment lines above the borrowed code.
+Very little of it is unaltered, but it is still attributed.

+The exception to this is code and structure used from the Boutique Ado project.